The Jordan Valley

 The healing of this ‘daughter’ might have increased the synagogue leader’s faith as he, Jesus and Jesus’ disciples moved towards his house.
 On entering his house, they heard noise and people playing pipes, usually done when someone has passed away.

-Jesus told them that the girl is not dead but asleep and the people there just started laughing at Him.
+Jesus told them that the girl was not dead but asleep and the people there just started laughing at Him.
 The crowd had to be put outside before any work could be done as faithlessness will not give way for God’s work.
 Jesus took the girl by the hand and she got up and the news spread in the entire region.

 How much faith do we have?
-Are we like the noisy crowd to laugh at His plans or are we like the synagogue leader to keep his faith on God even when everything around us tempts us to move our eyes away from God?
+Are we like the noisy crowd to laugh at His plans or are we like the synagogue leader to keep his faith in God even when everything around us tempts us to move our eyes away from God?

 Jesus Heals the Blind and the Mute